wolberlab/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
    * - output_protein_name.pdb
-     - PDB Topology File of the first frame of the simulation.
+     - PDB topology file of the first frame of the simulation.
    * - trajectory.dcd
      - Trajectory of the OpenMM Simulation.

 MD Postprocessing
 ------------------------------
-**MD Postprocessing**: A folder that contains the postprocessing files after the MD Simulation.
+**MD Postprocessing**: A folder that contains the postprocessing files after the MD simulation.

 .. list-table::
    :header-rows: 1